 Classic ham and potato supreme is comforting, simple to make, easily doubled (to freeze for the next stressful day) and the most important thing…… delicious!

 I’m originally from Nebraska, we call this dish a casserole, but where my husband is from (Minnesota) they call it a hot dish.
-Its meat and vegetables mixed together with a sauce (in this case a light cheesy velvety sauce wrapped around ham and potatoes.)
+It’s meat and vegetables mixed together with a sauce (in this case a light cheesy velvety sauce wrapped around ham and potatoes.)
+All the ingredients are served in a deep vessel called a casserole baking dish.

 This recipe could be called scalloped potatoes and ham, ham and potato supreme, or ham potato cheese casserole.
-No matter what you call it is a side dish or main course you will come to rely on!
+No matter what you call it is a side dish or main course you will come to rely on because everyone will ask for it again and again!

 The French call this sauce a Béchamel.
 Yep, a fancy word for cheese sauce.
 The biggest issue when thickening sauces with flour is they can taste kind of paste-like.
 A simple fix solves that problem.